The curvy road to Coll de Pimés

-Coll de Pimés is an international high mountain pass at an elevation of 2.136m (7,007ft) above the sea level, located on the Andorra (Sant Julià de Lòria) and Spain (Lleida) border.
+Coll de Pimés is an international high mountain pass at an elevation of 2.136m (7,007ft) above the sea level, located on the border of Andorra (Sant Julià de Lòria) and Spain (Lleida).